-The LCFS attended both Wales Counter Fraud Conferences, where further training was received in accordance with the NHS Protect requirements.
-In addition, LCFS Slater has successfully undertaken and completed his LCFS training and obtained his Accreditation from the University of Northumbria.
+The LCFS attended both Wales Counter Fraud Conferences, where further training was received in accordance with CFA requirements.

 Submission of the return for NHS Counter Fraud Authority Quality Assurance Assessment was made within the due deadline.
-Throughout the year quarterly returns for WG and NHS Counter Fraud Authority in relation to investigation statistics were provided.
+Throughout the year, quarterly returns for WG and NHS Counter Fraud Authority in relation to investigation statistics were provided.